 The student will be advised in writing of the actions required to attain satisfactory academic progress by the next scheduled evaluation (payment period).
-If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she may be determined as NOT making satisfactory academic progress and, if applicable, the student will no longer be eligible for Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits.
+If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she may be determined as NOT making satisfactory academic progress and, if applicable, the student will no longer be eligible for Title IV, HEA program funds, if applicable, Service members and Veterans Education Benefits and may be terminated from enrollment.